Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: March 1st

-The Northwest Fishers Association hosts an annual scholarship program to gift $5,000 to full-time and $2,500 to part-time students who are employees or legal dependents of workers at NWFA-member companies.
+The Northwest Fishers Association hosts an annual scholarship program to gift $5,000 to full-time and $2,500 to part-time students.
+They must be employees or legal dependents of workers at NWFA-member companies.
 Interested scholars under age 24 must need financial assistance to pursue accredited post-secondary education in the Pacific Northwest.
-Judges will review each candidate’s two-page application, letter of recommendation, current transcript, and 300-word essay outlining career goals and motivations.
+Judges will review each candidate’s:

 Contact